codexgigassys/daas/README.md

 From now on, it's recommended to use the specific documentation for that version.
 You can found it [here](https://github.com/codexgigassys/daas/tree/stable).

 Now you are on the folder with docker-compose.yml file.
-You can start DaaS whenenever you want using:
+You can start DaaS whenever you want using:
 ```
 sudo docker-compose up -d
 ```